Space Weather Instrumentation, Measurement, Modelling and Risk (SWIMMR)

 - Simon Machin (UK Met Office)

 Strategic Advisory Board

 The Secretariat is based at STFC's Rutherford Appleton Laboratory.
-RAL will liaise with the programme governing bodies to ensure efficient delivery of programme activities, coordinate funding activities and provide administrative support to the Programme Board and Strategic Advisory Board.
+RAL liaises with the programme governing bodies to ensure efficient delivery of programme activities, coordinates funding activities and provides administrative support to the Programme Board and Strategic Advisory Board.

 For more information please contact: RAL Space Enquiries